-- 10.11 This licensing authority has not passed a "no casino" resolution under Section 166 of the Gambling Act 2005 but is aware that it has the power to do so.
+- 11.11 This Licensing Authority has not passed a "no casino" resolution under Section 166 of the Gambling Act 2005 but is aware that it has the power to do so.
 Should the authority decide in the future to pass such a resolution, this Statement of Principles will be updated.
-Any such decision must be made by the full Council. - 10.12 This licensing authority is not currently able to issue premises licences for casinos.
+Any such decision must be made by Full Council. - 11.12 This Licensing Authority is not currently able to issue premises licences for casinos.
 Should the Government propose that more casinos maybe licensed in the future, the authority will review its position and this Statement of Principles will be updated.